TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Summary and Discussion

-It is clear from this derivation and the equivalence (\ref{S3equiv}) that the multiple pole contributions are unambiguously fixed and determined by the anomaly effective action, and are a necessary consequence of the anomalous trace and conformal Ward Identities.
-That anomalies are generally associated with massless poles has taken some time to recognize, although the prototype example was already provided by the Schwinger model decades ago \cite{Blaschke:2014ioa}.
+It is clear from this derivation and the equivalence (\ref{S3equiv}) that the massless pole contributions are unambiguously fixed and determined by the anomaly effective action, as a necessary consequence of the anomalous trace and conformal Ward Identities.
+That anomalies are generally associated with massless poles in $d=4$ has taken some time to recognize, although the prototype example was already provided by the $d=2$ Schwinger model and Polyakov action decades ago \cite{Blaschke:2014ioa}.
+Massless poles in $\lag TTT\rag$ imply that there are long range effects of stress tensor correlations on lightlike separated spacetime points \cite{Giannotti:2008cv,Armillis:2009pq}, similar to those already noted in the case of the chiral anomaly \cite{Armillis:2009sm,Coriano:2008pg,Giannotti:2008cv}.

-It is also important to distinguish this generation of massless poles by anomalous Ward Identities, which represent an {\it explicit} breaking of conformal invariance by quantum effects, from the Goldstone massless poles generated by {\it spontaneous} symmetry breaking (SSB) of global symmetries by some field(s) acquiring a non-zero vacuum expectation value.
-Phenomenological dilaton effective actions are in the latter class.
-Note that the anomaly poles coming from $\cS_{\rm anom}$ are not the result of SSB of conformal invariance in a broken phase, and not the result of introducing by hand a dilaton kinetic term, but rather a consequence of the quantum conformal anomaly itself explicitly breaking conformal invariance in an otherwise conformally invariant CFT.

-The massless poles are a reflection of the Cooper pairing in collective correlated two-particle intermediate states in the cut $\lag AVV\rag$ and $TVV$ triangle diagrams in simple one loop perturbation theory.
-The proof of their existence in $\lag TTT\rag$ in a general CFT shows that these correlated two-particle pairing states are quite general, and independent of specific models or perturbation theory.
-Massless poles in $\lag TTT\rag$ imply that there are long range effects of stress tensor correlations on {\em lightlike} separated spacetime points \cite{Giannotti:2008cv,Armillis:2009pq}, similar to those already noted in the case of the chiral anomaly \cite{Armillis:2009sm,Coriano:2008pg,Giannotti:2008cv}.
-Because of the coupling to $T^{\m\n}$, these lightcone massless poles lead to novel scalar gravitational effects on macroscopic scales, not described by Einstein's classical theory \cite{AndMolMott:2003, Mottola:2006ew,Mottola:2016mpl,Meissner:2016onk}.
 In the supersymmetric case this behavior is present in all the components of a superconformal anomaly multiplet \cite{Coriano:2014gja}.

-The anomaly effective action also predicts the existence of {\em coincident} double poles in each external invariant arising from the fourth order differential operator (\ref{Deldef}) and its inverse.
-Since kinetic terms higher than second order involve either negative energy or negative norm ghost states, this has led to additional concerns about the anomaly effective action, and $S$-matrix analyticity \cite{Schwimmer:2010za}.
-However, since the local form of the anomaly effective action (\ref{Sanom}) is quadratic in the scalar conformalon field, the action (\ref{Sanom}) in a fixed background describes a non-interacting free theory and absent any other interactions the ghost states are decoupled from physical processes.
-In the pure anomaly effective theory quantized in ${\mathbb R} \times {\mathbb S}^3$, it has been shown by the Dirac method that the ghost states are completely eliminated by the constraints of diffeomorphism invariance \cite{Antoniadis:1995dx}.
+This light cone behavior is most clearly seen in a Lorentzian momentum space representation.